AliceEHZz/OOP-TermProject/README.md

    - fix type errors in all files that doesn't match the prisma database

 3. merging branches and solve conflicts on main branch.

+Brendan:
+I worked on the following tasks:

+1. Fished the post controller - This task is responsible for giving full post functionality.

+      -post.controller.ts